 The photo above shows actual voltage on the low voltage circuit to be 26.2V.
 This voltage measurement is taken across both of the low voltage terminals of the low voltage transformer.

 In this case, utilizing the correct primary winding of the low voltage transformer raised the voltage of the low voltage circuit to a level (26.2V) that is more typical.
+This will ensure the proper low voltage to the RTU.

 There are other reasons why the low voltage circuit may read lower voltage than what is typically found.
 One possible reason for lower than expected low voltage circuit voltage could be having more loads in the low voltage circuit than what the low voltage transformer can power.